 How (and why) to approve a draft

-Why does Wave include this step?
-To give you more control, including the option to create a bunch of invoices before you’re ready to send them, and before they count toward the income in your accounting.
+By having a multi-step invoice process, you have the option to create invoices before you’re ready to send them, and before they count toward the income in your accounting.

 How to send your invoice